yulin620/growthlens/README.md

 - **Planned:** Calculate LTV per user based on Purchase + Payment tables, then aggregate by acquisition channel

 ### User Lifecycle Segmentation
-- **Current:** Not yet implemented
+- **Current:** ✅ Implemented — users are segmented into New / Active / At-Risk / Churned based on session activity
-- **Planned:** Segment users into New / Active / Silent / Churned based on last session date and purchase history
+- **Planned:** Improve with cohort-based retention analysis

 ---